 The GHA publicizes and disseminates information concerning the availability and nature of housing assistance to income eligible families.
-When the GHA's waiting list is open, GHA will publicize the availability and nature of housing assistance through a newspaper of general circulation, and if funding is available local radio station.
-Notices will be provided in English.
+When the wait list is open, the GHA will publicize the availability and nature of housing assistance through a wide variety of sources including local and State newspapers, minority media and the Housing Authority of Galveston website.
 Efforts will be made to notify local officials, government agencies, and agencies that specifically address the needs of individuals with disabilities.